Getting to know your students

 Cognitive resources are limited, so try chunking your class up into smaller time periods of 15 or 30 minutes, each with its own subtopic.
 Introduce each subtopic chunk with an ‘emotional hook’, which is a relevant story or activity, provocative question, current event, demonstration, case study, anything that stimulates interest and can be connected to course concepts.
 (Cavanagh, n.d.)

 Make sure students are familiar with the resources at the college

 Get brochures and links to: TRiO, Access and Diversity, Academic Support Centers, Pellissippi Pantry, Student Care and Advocacy,Student Life, Student Recreation Center , Veteran’s services, along with the Academic Calendar, Advising, Financial Aid, Scholarships, Counseling and the Library.
-Access and Diversity has created these wonderful one-page resources guides for students.
+Check out the Important Contacts page for updated resources for students.

 In addition, make sure students know about technology such as the free Microsoft Office suite, Wifi and the Navigate app.
+Here’s a handy IT FAQ for students.
 Add your suggestions in the Comments below.